 - Dismissed

 The Veteran's claim for an earlier effective date for a 100 percent evaluation of PTSD with an effective date of July 26, 2017 has been granted.
-The appeal is dismissed as the claim has now been resolved.
+The appeal is dismissed as the issue is moot due to the grant of benefits.

 - Granted